Contexter/FountainAI/README.md

 - Updated instructions to include details on selecting repository access and permissions.
 - Specified the necessary permissions under Account permissions.
 - Ensured consistency with the latest GitHub interface for a seamless setup experience.
+- Added instructions for preparing the VPS as a self-hosted runner.
 ```

 ## Development Perspective